Alesha Dixon talks with Mary Lily, a teacher and ActionAid volunteer who helps prevent child marriage in Ghana.

 James Purefoy

-Actor James Purefoy has been supporting ActionAid for over 18 years.
+Actor James Purefoy has been supporting ActionAid for over 20 years, has supported many of our campaigns and fundraisers and is a proud child sponsor.
 In his role as an Ambassador he has visited ActionAid's work in South Africa, where we support young women at risk of violence.
-James also lived on just £1 a day for five days as part of our Live Below The Line Challenge.

 "When I visited South Africa I saw the appalling conditions that some people are forced to live in.
 But I've also witnessed the difference that ActionAid makes, working with people to help them create brighter futures for themselves and break away from living in poverty," James says.